phptuts/codingwithnoah/arduino-blockly/lesson-12-rgb-led-challenges/index.md

 ![Parse Text](/images/arduino-block/lesson-12/parse_text_block.png)

-4) Connect the "Get Variable" block to the string to parse, and the block to use the "Color Text" variable.
+4) Connect the "Get Variable" block to the "string to parse" block, and the block to use the "Color Text" variable.

  ![Parse Variable](/images/arduino-block/lesson-12/parsing_variable_part_1.png)

-5) Connect a "Text" block to the "Parsing Character no Value" block hole.
-Set it equal to "-" character.
+5) Connect a "Text" block to the "Parsing Character no Value" hole.
+Set it equal to the "-" character.

  ![Parse Variable](/images/arduino-block/lesson-12/parse_variable_part_2.png)

-6) Connect a number block to the index hole and set it equal to 0.
+6) Connect a "number" block to the index hole and set it equal to 0.

  ![Parse Variable](/images/arduino-block/lesson-12/parse_variable_part_3.png)